CumulusNetworks/docs/content/cumulus-linux-50/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 The configuration is saved in the `/etc/ptp4l.conf` file.

 The basic configuration uses the {{<link url="#ptp-profiles" text="default profile">}} and these default settings:
-- {{<link url="#boundary-clock-mode" text="Boundary Clock mode">}}
+- Boundary Clock mode - this is the only clock mode supported, where the switch provides timing to downstream servers; it is a slave to a higher-level clock and a master to downstream clocks
 - {{<link url="#transport-mode" text="Transport mode">}} is IPv4
 - {{<link url="#message-mode" text="Message Mode">}} is multicast
 - {{<link url="#one-step-and-two-step-mode" text="One-step hardware timestamping mode">}}
 - {{<link url="#acceptable-master-table" text="Announce messages from any master are accepted">}}

-To use a different profile and to configure optional settings, see Optional Configuration, below.
+To use a different profile and to configure optional settings, see optional configuration below.

 ## Optional Configuration

 ### PTP Profiles

-PTP rofiles are a standardized set of configurations and rules intended to meet the requirements of a specific application.
+PTP profiles are a standardized set of configurations and rules intended to meet the requirements of a specific application.
 Profiles define required, allowed, and restricted PTP options, network restrictions, and performance requirements.

 Cumulus Linux supports the following profiles:
-- *Default* is the profile specified in IEEE 1588 standard.
+- *Default* is the profile specified in the IEEE 1588 standard.
 If you do not choose a profile or perform any optional configuration, the PTP software is initialized with default values in the standard.
 The default profile addresses some common applications, such as Industrial Automation.
 It does not have any network restrictions and is used as the first profile to be tested in qualification of equipment.
 - *AES67* is a standard developed by the Audio Engineering Society to support Audio Over IP and Audio Over Ethernet.
 The standard uses IPV4 multicast and IGMP.
 DiffServ and DSCP are used for setting priorities.
 This PTP profile allows you to combine audio streams at the receiver end and allows synchronization of multiple streams.
 - *SMPTE ST-2059-2* is a standard developed by the Society of Motion Pictures and Television Engineers.
 The standard was developed specifically to synchronize video equipment in a professional broadcast environment.
 Strict timing is required to switch between video streams at the frame level in the nano second range.
-For example, an NFL broadcast typically has multiple cameras sending video streams and these streams are sent to the headend.
+For example, an NFL broadcast typically has multiple cameras sending video streams .
 The clocks in these cameras need to be synchronized to the nano second level.
 This allows switching from one camera angle to another by switching at the frame level without viewers noticing a blank frame.

 AES67 and SMPTE ST-2059-2 are PTP Multimedia profiles.
 These profiles support video and audio applications used in professional broadcast environments and synchronization of multiple video and audio streams across multiple devices.